owenstuckman/WikiArena/docs/QUALITY_METRICS.md

 ### Current Limitations

-1. **Accuracy is estimated, not verified** - We use source reputation as a proxy
+1. **Accuracy is estimated from content signals** - We use citations and structure as proxies, not actual fact-checking
 2. **No semantic analysis** - We count words, not meaning
 3. **English-centric** - Readability formulas tuned for English
 4. **Can't detect subtle issues** - Framing, omission, outdated info
+5. **Link count ≠ link quality** - We count citations but don't verify them

 ### Planned Improvements